hafifaofek/cdlog/README.md

 # cdlog
-CDLOG agent collects data from predefinds files in the computer. conf file is at - /etc/cdlog/cdlog.conf
+CDLOG agent collects data from predefinds files in the computer, manipulates them and sends them to destination ip. conf file is at - /etc/cdlog/cdlog.conf

 The directory cdlog_package contains all of files needed for the cdlog agent to work.